Generative AI: Generative neural networks (since the late 2000s)

-Generative AI boom (2020–)
+Generative AI adoption

 AI generated images have become much more advanced.

-In March 2020, the release of 15.ai, a free web application created by an anonymous MIT researcher that could generate convincing character voices using minimal training data, marked one of the earliest popular use cases of generative AI.
-The platform is credited as the first mainstream service to popularize AI voice cloning (audio deepfakes) in memes and content creation, influencing subsequent developments in voice AI technology.
+In March 2020, the release of 15.ai, a free web application created by an anonymous MIT researcher that could generate convincing character voices using minimal training data, was one of the earliest publicly available uses for generative AI.
+The platform is credited as the first mainstream service for audio deepfakes.